gregkocher/xgboost-interp/COMPLETE_ANALYSIS_GUIDE.md

 # Number of ICE curves in PDPs
 n_curves=1000  # Reduce for faster generation

-# Grid resolution for PDPs
-grid_points=50  # Reduce for faster generation

 # Number of interactive trees
 num_trees_to_plot=5  # Increase to visualize more trees